 The keywords "Shall", "Shall not", "May", "Need not", "Should", "Should not" in this document are to be interpreted as described in the oneM2M Drafting Rules [i.1].

 5 Overview on HTTP Binding

+5.0 Overview

 HTTP binding specifies the equivalence between oneM2M request and response primitives and HTTP request and response messages, respectively.
 This clause provides a brief overview on the mapping relationship between oneM2M and HTTP message parameters.